Driving in Mexico: All you Need to Know

 As a Mexican resident for the past 12 years and counting, I had my share of concerns about driving in Mexico when I arrived.
 I was even hesitant to buy my own car and just rented one when I wanted to explore around.

-I was living in Cancun at the time and driving in Cancun I found it a little confusing the first time, because of the way the roundabouts are organized and the multiple crossroads they have.
+I was living in Cancun at the time, and driving in Cancun was a little confusing the first time because of the way the roundabouts were organized and the multiple crossroads.

-However, driving in the Riviera Maya or if you go on a road trip around the Yucatan Peninsula, it’s very easy and worry-free to drive around.
+However, driving in the Riviera Maya or on a road trip around the Yucatan Peninsula is very easy and worry-free.

-In this post, I will tell you all about driving in Mexico and what it’s like to drive in different regions of the country and I will answer all the most common questions about driving in Mexico, about safety, documents, insurance, and more.
+In this post, I will explain driving in Mexico and what it’s like to drive in different regions of the country.
+I will also answer all the most common questions about driving in Mexico, including safety, documents, insurance, and more.

 Driving in Mexico – what you should know